DBC-SF/mentorship-wiki/README.md

 #### Removal from the program:
 Mentors are expected to uphold the three agreements and location specific rules at all times.
 Failure to do so will result in removal from the program.

 Mentors are expected to work at least 5 hours a month to remain active in the program.
 Mentors working less than this will be contacted and asked to increase their hours or to retire from the program if they do not wish to work the minimum.
 Retired mentors can re-apply to the program at a later time.
-If require a short term waiver (vacation, travel, etc) contact the Mentor Coordinator.
+If you require a short term waiver (vacation, travel, etc) contact the Mentor Coordinator.